Cyberdada/formdemo/README.md

 [{name: 'Name', width: 140} , {name: 'Role', width: 0}];

-note the width is used to set the with for each column except for the last one, because the last column contains the togglebuttons, but the width number there is used when calculating the total width of the control, so if you want to offset that, you can set the last width to something else than 0 (should be 0 though :) )
+Note that width is used to set the with for each column except for the last one, because the last column contains the togglebuttons, but the width number there is used when calculating the total width of the control, so if you want to offset that, you can set the last width to something else than 0 (should be 0 though :) )